-For Research Purposes.
+For example, Hospice may use your health information to evaluate its staff performance, combine your health information with other For Research Purposes.
 Hospice may, under very select circumstances, use your health information for research.
 Before Hospice discloses any of your health information for such research purposes, the project will be subject to an extensive approval process.

 When Legally Required.
-Hospice will disclose your health information when it is required to do so by any federal, state or local law.
+Hospice will disclose your health informationwhen it is required to do so by any federal, state or local law.